withastro/docs/src/pages/en/migrate.md

 **Example:** `<link href="/style.css">`
 **When to use this:** If your CSS file lives inside of `public/`, and you prefer to create your HTML `link` element yourself.

-You can references files inside of the `public/` directory by absolute URL path, without adding an `import`.
+You can references any file inside of the `public/` directory by absolute URL path in your component template.
 This is a good option if you want to control the `<link>` tag on the page yourself.
-However, this approach also skips the CSS processing, bundling and optimizations provided by Astro out of the box.
+However, this approach also skips the CSS processing, bundling and optimizations that are provided by Astro when you use the `import` method described above.

-For the best possible CSS, we recommend using the first approach in most cases.
+We recommend using the `import` approach over the abolute URL approach, since it provides the best possible CSS performance and features by default.

 #### How to Resolve Images & Other Assets

 **1. Absolute URL Path (Recommended)**

 **Example:** `<img src="/penguin.png">`
 **When to use this:** If your asset lives inside of `public/`.

-If you place your images inside of `public/` you can safely reference them by absolute URL path.
-This is the simplest form that you can use today, and recommend for most users.
+If you place your images inside of `public/` you can safely reference them by absolute URL path directly in your component templates.
+This is the simplest way to reference an asset that you can use today, and it is recommended for most users who are getting started with Astro.

-**1. ESM Import**
+**2. ESM Import**

-**Example:** `import imgUrl from './penguin.png'` **When to use this:** If your asset lives inside of the `src/` directory.
+**Example:** `import imgUrl from './penguin.png'` **When to use this:** If your asset lives inside of the `src/` directory, and you want automatic optimization features like filename hashing.

 This works inside of any JavaScript or Astro component, and returns a resolved URL to the final image.
 Once you have the resolved URL, you can use it anywhere inside of the component template.